bezp/project2/README.md

 ## About

-write the description of your project here. it should be about 5-6 lines or sentences.
+write the description of your project here. it should be about 5-6 lines or sentences..

 ## Technologies